Immediate help clickandstop.ch

 Fotograf Stefan Bohrer

-What does this image manipulation do to you?
+How does this image manipulation affect you?

 Stigmatisation